-Katherine O'Brien is a writer, filmmaker, and story consultant, operating in Hollywood and throughout the international marketplace for more than 15 years.
+Kat O'Brien is a writer, producer, story consultant, and changemaker operating in Hollywood and throughout the international marketplace for nearly 20 years.

-As a writer, Katherine actively creates original content for film, television, and digital short form platforms; focusing primarily on comedy, satire, and true stories with social justice themes that elevate historically underrepresented voices.
-Sought-after for her keen storytelling instincts and unique comedic voice, Katherine has been hired to rewrite adaptations, reboot a beloved comedy franchise, and was entrusted to pen the sequel to China's first-ever romantic comedy, cult-favorite Waiting Alone.
-Whether writing original content or adapting the works of others, Katherine gravitates towards purpose-driven content, and is passionate about helping those stories find their audiences.
+Story Editor turned screenwriter, Kat O'Brien actively creates original content for film, television, and digital platforms; focusing primarily on comedy, satire, and true stories with social justice themes that elevate historically underrepresented voices.
+Sought-after for her keen storytelling instincts and unique comedic voice, Kat has been hired to rewrite adaptations, reboot a beloved comedy franchise, and was entrusted to pen the sequel to China's first-ever romantic comedy, cult-favorite Waiting Alone.
+Whether writing original content or adapting the works of others, Kat gravitates towards purpose-driven content, and is passionate about helping those stories find their audiences.

 She continually cultivates her expertise in story development as both a screenwriter and story consultant, developing projects with some of Hollywood’s most respected companies and internationally acclaimed filmmakers.
-In her consultancy, Katherine provides expert story analysis, and script consultation for studios, production companies, and independent filmmakers.
-Every year for the past decade, Katherine's clients have won or been nominated for Oscars, Golden Globes, and Emmys.
+In her consultancy, Kat provides expert story analysis, and script consultation for studios, production companies, and independent filmmakers.
+Every year for the past decade, Kat's clients have won or been nominated for Oscars, Golden Globes, and Emmys.

-From 2008-2010, Katherine served as the Communications Co-Director of Generation Obama: Los Angeles and its transition organization, Generation for Change.
-For the past decade, Katherine has focused her community organizing efforts in support of local politics, prioritizing her advocacy around public education, equity and inclusiveness, and public safety.
-Katherine remains steadfast in her commitment to serving her community and currently serves as parent rep and Secretary, Technology Committee Co-Chair and candidate for re-election for Local School Council at LaSalle Language Academy.
+From 2008-2010, Kat served as the Communications Co-Director of Generation Obama: Los Angeles and its transition organization, Generation for Change.
+For the past decade, Kat has focused her community organizing efforts in support of local politics, prioritizing her advocacy around equitable access and inclusion in public education, healthcare, and public safety.
+Kat remains steadfast in her commitment to serving her community and currently serves as parent rep and Chair of the Local School Council at LaSalle Language Academy.